zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 The SkyPilot VM Orchestrator integrates with the ZenML pipeline framework, allowing you to easily incorporate VM provisioning and management into your ML workflows.
-It abstracts away the complexities of managing cloud infrastructure, making it simple to launch jobs and clusters on any cloud provider.
+It abstracts away the complexities of managing cloud infrastructure, making it simple to launch jobs and clusters on a VM in any cloud of your choice.

 The orchestrator leverages the SkyPilot framework to handle the provisioning and scaling of VMs.
-It automatically manages the process of launching VMs on different cloud providers, ensuring maximum cost savings and GPU availability.

-One of the key features of the SkyPilot VM Orchestrator is its ability to maximize GPU availability.
-It achieves this by provisioning VMs in all available zones, regions, and clouds, with automatic failover.
-This ensures that your jobs can make the most efficient use of GPU resources.

-Additionally, the SkyPilot VM Orchestrator offers cost savings through various mechanisms.
-It leverages managed spot VMs, which can provide significant cost savings compared to on-demand VMs.
-The integration also includes an optimizer that automatically selects the cheapest VM/zone/region/cloud for your workloads, further reducing costs.
+It automatically manages the process of launching VMs for your pipelines, with support for both on-demand and managed spot VMs.
+While you can select the VM type you want to use, the orchestrator also includes an optimizer that automatically selects the cheapest VM/zone/region/cloud for your workloads.
 Finally, the orchestrator includes an autostop feature that cleans up idle clusters, preventing unnecessary cloud costs.

-The SkyPilot VM Orchestrator seamlessly supports your existing GPU, TPU, and CPU workloads, requiring no code changes.
-It provides a unified interface for provisioning and managing VMs across different cloud providers, making it easy to run your machine learning workloads in a cost-effective and efficient manner.

 {% hint style="warning" %}
 The SkyPilot VM Orchestrator does not currently support the ability to [schedule pipelines runs](https://docs.zenml.io/user-guide/advanced-guide/pipelining-features/schedule-pipeline-runs)